Soloists

 Under the auspices of MidAmerica Productions concerts include: Rutter Mass of the Children, Rutter conducting (2008); Vivaldi Gloria (2009) Carnegie Hall, New York, Shulamit conducting; Forrest Requiem for the Living (2019), Carnegie Hall, Shulamit conducting; Rutter Magnificat, (2023), Bath Abbey, Rutter conducting, and Ola Gjeilo Dark Night of the Soul, London, Shulamit conducting.

-The Mozart Requiem performance at Carnegie Hall in 2025 will be Viva’s fifth performance under the auspices of MidAmerica Productions, and Shulamit’s fourth MAP conducting appearance.
+The Mozart Requiem performance at Carnegie Hall in 2025 will be Viva’s fifth performance under the auspices of MidAmerica Productions, Shulamit’s fourth MAP conducting appearance, and her seventh Mozart Requiem performance.

 Shulamit Hoffmann Ed D